High-performance battery packs, with a great capacity for an exceptional drone performance.

-- An excellent energy-to-weight ratio in their class.
+- An excellent energy-to-weight and size ratio, in their class.

 CMIUTA Electric Co. is a confident partner capable of providing state of the art and cost-effective solutions to the needs of the aerospace industry in continuous evolution, through a combination of flexibility, precise workmanship and innovation skills.

 Find at “Inventory” page a well-ordered list of about 100 configurations what can be made-to-order, up to 12s12p.

 The battery packs are engineered with “bare-bones” cylindrical cells made by Panasonic Co. at the Sanyo plants Higashiura, Chuou or Tsunadenki, in Japan.
 Sanyo Energy is a formerly a member of the Fortune Global 500, and a few years ago became a wholly owned subsidiary of Panasonic, who is also the supplier of batteries to power Tesla’s electric vehicles.

 NCR18650GA (パナソニックNCR18650G-H0ExA) has the specific energy of more than 250 Wh/kg and energy density of about 700Wh/L. The cell specs help us to build highly most efficient and extremely balanced battery packs.